jc-prg/remote/server/interfaces/eiscp/README.md

 ## Usage of API Commands

-* use commands defined here such as the following examples:
+* use commands defined in the API documentation such as the following examples:
   * audio-muting=toggle
   * setup=home
   * tuning=up